JoshMorrison99/my-nuceli-templates/README.md

 ## CVE-2018-11759
 This CVE is already in the main nuclei template repository, but I added onto it due to this tweet: https://twitter.com/0x_rood/status/1603473550714802181.
 The additional check is for `jk_status`.

+## vhost-discovery
+This template can be used to find vhost.
+It does bruteforce of 1000 common vhosts names.